mozilla/uniffi-rs/docs/manual/src/udl/interfaces.md

 };
 ```

-The uniffi-generated code will allow concurrent method calls on threadsafe interfaces
+The UniFFI-generated code will allow concurrent method calls on threadsafe interfaces
 without any locking.

 For this to be safe, the underlying Rust struct must adhere to certain restrictions, and
-uniffi's generated Rust scaffolding will emit compile-time errors if it does not.
+UniFFI's generated Rust scaffolding will emit compile-time errors if it does not.

 The Rust struct must not expose any methods that take `&mut self`.
 The following implementation
 of the `Counter` interface will fail to compile because it relies on mutable references: